 Also, you should use sociological research to test your campaign's message before the start of the election campaign.
-You would never spend thousands of dollars on a car without driving it to see whether or not it runs.
-Why would you spend the same thousands of dollars to publicize a message without testing it to see whether or not it will be effective?
+You would never spend tens of thousands of ringgit on a car without driving it to see whether or not it runs.
+Why would you spend the same tens of thousands of ringgit to publicize a message without testing it to see whether or not it will be effective?
 Focus groups may provide the best low-cost alternative to polling for testing your campaign's message.
+(NDI has additional material on how to conduct sociological research such as surveys if you wish to get this information without purchasing it from professional pollsters.)